stellarscripts/stellar_firma_transcripts/_posts/2019-09-06-stellarfirma-spacepalsspecial1.md

 #### LYDIA

-Which allows it for quite the precipitation cycle.
+Which allows for quite the precipitation cycle.

 #### BEN